theRay07/Translation-Quality-Estimator/README.md

 ![PyPI - License](https://img.shields.io/badge/license-MIT-green.svg)

-# Translation-Quality-Estimator
+# Translation Quality Estimator

-Trnaslation Quality Estimator is a simple but powerful way of estimating the quality of translations in over hundred languages.
+Translation Quality Estimator is a simple but powerful way of estimating the quality of translations in over a hundred languages.
 It takes two lists of strings as input and returns the cosine similarity scores between their embeddings.

 <a name="toc"/></a>
 ## Table of Contents